 Hiking in National Park Zuid-Kennemerland

 There are many great hiking trails to be found within the park.
-These are some of my favorites:
+The trails are all very easy to follow since they have colorful markers.
+These are some of my favorite trails in National Park Zuid-Kennemerland:

 Trail to the Parnassia beach (the blue trail)

 This hike starts at the visitor center, and you walk all the way to the beach.
 There’s a nice beach pavilion, where you can rest and get food and drinks.
 On the way back, you’ll walk past one of the most beautiful lakes in the area: the Vogelmeer.
 The trail has a length of 9 kilometers, and you can follow the blue signs.

 Roundtrip Bleek and Berg (the yellow trail)